mikenguyen13/data_analysis/_book/21-quasi-experimental.md

 -   [@guo2020]: payment disclosure laws effect on physician prescription behavior using Timing of the Massachusetts open payment law as the exogenous shock
 -   [@israeli2018]: digital monitoring and enforcement on violations using enforcement of min ad price policies
 -   [@ramani2019]: firms respond to foreign direct investment liberalization using India's reform in 1991.
+-   [@he2022]: using Aamzon policy change to examine the causal impact of fake reviews on sales, average ratings.
+-    [@peukert2022]: using European General data proection Regulation, examien the impact of policy change on website usage.

 Show the mechanism via